progit/progit/pl/09-git-internals/01-chapter9.markdown

 <!-- ### Removing Objects ### -->

-Można powiedzieć dużo dobrego o Gitcie, ale jedną z funkcjonalności która może powodować problemy jest fakt, że `got clone` pobiera całą hostorię projektu, włącznie z każdą wersją wszystkich plików.
+Można powiedzieć dużo dobrego o Gitcie, ale jedną z funkcjonalności która może powodować problemy jest fakt, że `git clone` pobiera całą historię projektu, włącznie z każdą wersją wszystkich plików.
 Jest to dobre rozwiązanie, jeżeli całość to kod źródłowy, ponieważ Git został przygotowany do tego aby efektywnie kompresować takie dane.
 Jednak, jeżeli w jakimś momencie trwania projektu, ktoś dodał pojedynczy duży plik, podczas klonowania repozytorium zawsze będzie on pobierany, nawet jeżeli został usunięty z projektu w następnym commicie.
 Ze względu na to, że można do niego dostać się przez historię projektu, zawsze tam będzie.

 <!-- There are a lot of great things about Git, but one feature that can cause issues is the fact that a `git clone` downloads the entire history of the project, including every version of every file.
 This is fine if the whole thing is source code, because Git is highly optimized to compress that data efficiently.
 However, if someone at any point in the history of your project added a single huge file, every clone for all time will be forced to download that large file, even if it was removed from the project in the very next commit.
 Because it’s reachable from the history, it will always be there. -->